Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

-One of the most valuable archaeological discoveries related to ancient Kition - the temple of the goddess Astarte plod4orodiya, which was built by the Phoenicians.
-Also, scientists have found workshops for copper smelting and the manufacture of copper products.
-A huge number of valuable artifacts was discovered at the site, some of them are now kept in the Archaeological Museum of Larnaca.
-Like all cities of Cyprus, an ancient Kition many times suffered from earthquakes.
-Therefore, until we have not reached an amazing construction of this city-state: the port and the stone walls that protect the coastline.
+One of the most valuable archaeological discoveries relating to the ancient Kition is the temple of the goddess 4 the birth of Astarte, which was built by the Phoenicians.
+Also, scientists have found workshops for remelting copper and making copper products.
+A huge number of valuable artifacts were discovered at the site of the excavations, some of them are now kept in the archaeological museum of Larnaka.
+Like all the cities of Cyprus, the ancient Kition has suffered many times from earthquakes.
+Therefore, we did not get the amazing buildings of this city-state: the port and stone walls protecting the coastline.

 The finds from Kition dedicated spe% 6ialny room in the Cyprus Museum.
 In 1972 year, on the occasion of the International Symposium Mycenaean Archaeology, which took place in Nicosia, the Cyprus Museum was inaugurated the new great hall XXI, which presents the findings of excavations in Engomi and Kition.

 Excavations of Kition open to the public Monday - Friday from 9: 00 to 14: 30, on Thursday 15: 00 to 17: 00 (closed in July and August).